-Front doors are special - they're the fist interaction people have with your home.
+Front doors are special - they're the first interaction people have with your home.
 They make the first and strongest impression.
 Pottery and plants have long played an important role in cultivating a personalized entryway.
 Here’s a little list of things to consider as you search for just the right pot that will say Welcome to My Home!

-- Pinpoint where you want your pottery to be placed
+- Pinpoint where you want your pottery to be placed.

 - Then determine how wide or narrow of a pot the space can accommodate.

-- A pot that’s too big makes the entryway feels cluttered instead of inviting
+- A pot that’s too big makes the entryway feels cluttered instead of inviting.

-- A practical, safe, easy-to-use entry is most important
+- A practical, safe, easy-to-use entry is most important.

 - Accent pottery for a front door needs to stand up to the scale of the architecture.

 - Medium to larger pieces tend to make more sense.